WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 [@I-D.vvv-webtransport-http3] when it is available, falling back to media byways when it is not.

-Once the call signaling is complete, the caller attempts to open a webtransport session within the current HTTP3 connection.
-If this succeeds, the caller and callee can both send media chunks as webtransport datagrams.
+Once the call signaling is complete, the client attempts to open a webtransport session within the current HTTP3 connection.
+If this succeeds, the client and server can both send media chunks as webtransport datagrams.

-If the connection does not support webtransport, the caller takes responsibility for opening media byways, which carry media chunks in both directions.
+If the connection does not support webtransport, the client takes responsibility for opening media byways, which carry media chunks in both directions.
 Even though data can flow in both directions, a media byway is unidirectional in terms of media transmission.
 A forward